How Amortization Affects Your Business Taxes

 The amount amortized is the same for each year so the calculation is relatively simple.
 For example, a company might have a patent that it spent many years and $1 million in costs to develop.
 The patent's useful life is estimated at 15 years, so the company can claim $66,667 in amortization expense each year.

-How Amortization Is Calculated for Tax Purposes
+Calculating for Tax Purposes

 Amortization is a legitimate expense of doing business and this expense can be used to reduce your company's taxable income.
 The current year's amortization expenses, like depreciation expenses for the year, should appear on your company's income statement or profit and loss statement.